Welcome to today's edition of the Rush 24-7 podcast.

 He asked me again this morning why we're closing the door.

-I said, Have you talked to your wife about this, Mr. President?
+I said, have you talked to your wife about this, Mr. President?

-She has a history of shutting them out.
+He has a history of shutting them out.

-So uh uh many reporters also get this.
+So many reporters also get this.

 Many reporters also suspect the Clinton camp of employing outside proxies to attack troublemakers in the media.